Home > DiskWave, MacOS X, My Software > First public release of DiskWave

 I have not been blogging a lot lately.
-The truth is that I have been busy coding.
+Truth be told, I was busy coding…

 WhichSize DiskWave is a freeware for MacOS X 10.6 (hence Intel Macs only for now) that can recursively size the directories on your drive.
 This allows to quickly identify and reclaim wasted space.